dng24/intl-iot/model/model_details.md

 ### src/s10_predict.py

-This script is the tenth step of the model pipeline and the fifth step of the prediction phase.
+This script is the tenth step of the tagged pipeline and the fifth step of the prediction phase of the tagged pipeline.
+It is also the fifth step of the idle pipeline, though unimplemented.
 The script takes untagged pcap files and predicts their device activity using the base and anomaly models.

 #### Usage

-Usage: `python3 s10_predict.py in_features_dir in_models_dir out_results_dir`
+Usage: `python3 s10_predict.py in_train_feat_dir in_untagged_feat_dir in_tagged_models_dir [in_idle_models_dir] out_results_dir`

-Example: `python3 predict.py features/us/ tagged-models/us/ results/`
+Example: `python3 predict.py features/us/train features/us/untagged tagged-models/us/ results/`

 #### Input

+`in_train_feat_dir` - The path to a directory containing CSV files of statistically-analyzed tagged training pcap files.

-`in_features_dir` - The path to a directory containing CSV files, generated by `s3_9_get_features.py`, of statistically-analyzed untagged pcap files.
+`in_untagged_feats_dir` - The path to a directory containing CSV files, generated by `s3_9_get_features.py`, of statistically-analyzed untagged pcap files.

-`model_dir` - The path to a directory containing machine-learning models to predict device activity, generated by `s4_eval_model.py`.
+`in_tagged_models_dir` - The path to a directory containing machine-learning models to predict device activity, generated by `s4_eval_model.py`.

+`in_idle_models_dir` - The path to a directory containing idle models.
+This argument is optional, and currently, it is not used by the script.

 `out_result_dir` - The path to a directory to place prediction results.
 This directory will be generated by the script if it currently does not exist.